 Working closely with physical therapists is also a must for addressing problem areas or minor injuries.

-For supplements and topicals, I love using EVN CDB salve.
+For supplements and topicals, I love using EVN CBD salve.
 Their broad-spectrum CBD is amazing at relieving sore muscles and the eucalyptus and lavender oils help my mind relax while my body recovers.
 I like to pair EVN CBD salve with my Wave Tool to help my muscles relax, remedy fascial issues, as well as break up scar tissue.

 My routine wouldn’t be complete without EVN CBD Gummies, EVN CBD Oil, KION Aminos, and KION Protein Powder, drinking plenty of water, getting plenty of sleep, routine stretching, and practicing mindfulness.